ChintanRathod/ResizableRectangleOverlay/README.md

 Resizable Rectangle Overlay
 ===========================

-Resizable Overlay

-When I read this question [How to create a resizable rectangle with user touch events on Android?!](http://stackoverflow.com/questions/8974088/how-to-create-a-resizable-rectangle-with-user-touch-events-on-android)  on StackOverFlow, I tried to develop a custom control overlay which behaves like below.
+When I read this question [How to create a resizable rectangle with user touch events on Android?](http://stackoverflow.com/questions/8974088/how-to-create-a-resizable-rectangle-with-user-touch-events-on-android)  on StackOverFlow, I tried to develop a custom control overlay which behaves like below.

 ![First Fragment](http://i.stack.imgur.com/cajl4.jpg)